 It works by currency, and as of this writing, you can send and receive in 24 different currencies.
 That’s a lot of countries!
 Here is a LIST OF ALL THE CURRENCIES.

-Transferwise is transparent with everything.
+Wise is transparent with everything.
 When you type in how much you want to send, you’ll see the break-down of fees.
 The fees depend on how much you’re sending, what currency you are using and how you are paying.
 Don’t worry, it’s always very low and much lower than you probably thought possible!
 At least, that was my case.

 If you’re wondering what the fees pay for, let me tell you.
 They go to running costs, customer support, building their products (there’s more than just transferring money!), growing the company, and moving fees.

-Transferwise exchange rate
+Wise exchange rate

 They use the mid-market rate which is the same rate you’ll find on Google, Yahoo!, etc. YOUR RATE IS GUARANTEED FOR 24 HOURS (in some cases, longer!).
 Many companies hide the fees in the exchange rate, but you don’t have to worry about that here.